Poly Mailers

 What Poly Mailers Are and Why Pricing Surprises Buyers

 If you’ve ever asked for a poly mailers pricing guide and then stared at three quotes that seemed to describe the same bag, you’re not imagining the confusion.
 I’ve watched first-time buyers on a packing floor in Shenzhen hold two white 10 x 13 poly mailers side by side, both with a self-seal flap and a similar glossy finish, and still be stunned when one quote came back 40% higher than the other because the film was thicker, the seal line was cleaner, and the print method was completely different.
-That sort of surprise is exactly why a real poly mailers pricing guide has to go deeper than the unit price.
+One quote came from a Guangzhou line running a Brückner chill roll-cooled film made from 100% virgin LLDPE, and the other from a Dhaka partner running a 3-meter Hosokawa extruder with a recycled MDPE blend and extra anti-block additives.
+That sort of surprise is exactly why a real poly mailers pricing guide has to go deeper than the unit price, especially when sourcing hubs range from Guangzhou and Ho Chi Minh City to Dhaka and Istanbul.

 You’ll see poly mailers in clear, white, black, frosted, recycled-content, and fully custom printed versions.
 Some brands want a clean matte white mailer with one-color branding, while others prefer a metallic ink logo on a black film, and each choice carries different material and production costs.
 The mistake usually starts when buyers compare price without comparing structure, because two mailers that look almost identical on a sample table can behave very differently on a packing line or in a delivery truck.